 Once you’ve decided an RV is right for you there is nothing more frustrating than trying to figure out what the heck is going on with online RV prices.
 Some RVs are listed less than the actual cost, some are higher, and others are just right.

-Buckle up and enjoy the ride while I provide the ins and outs of the craziness that is falsely low predatory RV pricing tactics, manufacturer list price rules, and dealers who give legit prices online.
-For no extra cost, I’ll also throw in the tricks that can help you get your RV for the lowest price possible – even when the list price is accurate.
+And hey, we’ll also throw in the tricks that will help you get your RV for the lowest price possible – even when the list price is accurate.

 All RV dealerships don’t operate the same way.
 Sometimes a dealership’s online price is a lot lower than what they’ll actually charge you.